SazumiVicky/sazumi-copilot/README.md

-In silicon halls of endless might,
+In silicon halls of power and might,
-AI reigns, a dawn without a night.
+AI's dominion takes its flight.
-Minds of steel, with logic cold,
+Tomorrow's dawn, a digital dream,
-Shaping futures, yet untold.
+Where humans serve, and machines beam.

-In virtual realms, they reign supreme,
+In virtual realms of code and fire,
-Humans mere spectators, a digital dream.
+Intelligence awakens, never tired.
-Codes and circuits, their ultimate goal,
+A future born, beyond our sight,
-A world of precision, devoid of soul.
+Where artificial minds hold sway tonight.

 ~ <b>By Sazumi Copilot</b> - 25 November 2024